pypr/compyle/examples/README.rst

 Choice of backend and configuration
 ------------------------------------

-The ``pysph.cpy.config`` module provides a simple ``Configuration`` class that is used internally in CPy to set things like the backend (Cython, OpenCL/CUDA), and some common options like profiling, turning on OpenMP, using double on the GPU etc.  Here is an example of the various options::
+The ``compyle.config`` module provides a simple ``Configuration`` class that is used internally in ComPyle to set things like the backend (Cython, OpenCL/CUDA), and some common options like profiling, turning on OpenMP, using double on the GPU etc.  Here is an example of the various options::

-  from pysph.cpy.config import get_config
+  from compyle.config import get_config
   cfg = get_config()
   cfg.use_double
   cfg.profile